x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

-Based on my own understanding of different learning problems for artificial agents there exists a spectrum of difficulty along which agent tasks can be positioned.
-In that spectrum we can draw a line somewhere separating to types of such problems.
+Based on my own understanding of different learning problems for artificial agents there exists a spectrum of difficulty along which learning tasks can be positioned.
+In that spectrum we can draw a line somewhere separating two types of such problems.

-There are those in which the goal-seeker and the goal are alone in "free space", meaning that the goal is in principle "visible" to the agent and the goal can be reached by greedily reducing the distance on all axes of space independently, reducing the problem of finding out about the effects of your primitive actions (SMP).
+There are those, in which the goal-seeker (agent) and the goal are alone in "free space", meaning that the goal is visible to the agent and the goal can be reached by following a monotonic gradient, that is, by greedily reducing the distance on all axes of space independently, reducing the problem to finding out about the effects of the primitive actions (SMP) available to the agent.

 The other type are those in which other objects, usually referred to as obstacles, are present in the same space.
 Here already no universal recipe whatsoever can be given on how to reach the goal without exploring the space first.
-In order to reach a goal or desired destination, the euclidean distance to the goal has to increase on at least one axis of the given space at some point.
-This means that if the wrong distance measure is used, we might end up in a local extremum and need more advanced exploration strategies.
+In order to reach a goal or desired destination, the distance to the goal has to increase on at least one axis of the given space at some point (non-monotonic gradient).
+This means, that if the wrong distance measure is used, you easily end up in a local extremum.

-This issue seems related to a) convexity, leaving the respective reasoning and diagram as an exercise for later, and b) to Franz & Mallot's navigation hierarchy from their 2000 paper [^4].
+This issue seems related to a) convexity, leaving the respective reasoning and diagram as an exercise for a possible later post, and b) to Franz & Mallot's navigation hierarchy from their 2000 paper [^4].

 ### Comments